VPeti1/CW-I/README.md

 ## 3 Run the .sln file
 ## 4 Click build

-# WHat are its features?
+# What are its features?
 ## It has basic,gamer,developer and custom install modes
 ## It can debloat your computer with minimal hassle
 ## Its fully open-source